thebif/WIGU/README.md

 - The site is built primarily in HTML, CSS, and jQuery.
 It uses php for templating and SASS (with Bourbon and Neat) for CSS processing.
 - The visual grid used in the layout is managed in jQuery to dynamically calculate grid section sizing (i.e. creating square grid sections)
 - The site is very responsive in response to the usage patterns of the target audience.
 (In the campaign pilot, over 75% of users accessed the site on a smart phone.)
+- The site uses fonts from Typekit (Freight Sans Pro, Freight Text Pro).
+They are accessible via Typekit only when served from the subdomain http://wigu.businessinnovationfactory.com/
+- The site uses fonts from Typekit (Freight Sans Pro, Freight Text Pro).
+They are accessible via Typekit only when served from the subdomain http://wigu.businessinnovationfactory.com/